-In my experience, mindfulness helps leaders because we gain a heightened awareness of our emotions and thoughts.
+In my experience, mindfulness helps leaders because we gain a heightened awareness of our emotions, thoughts and the way our body feels under stress.
 Mindfulness in leadership gives you the opportunity to respond consciously and intentionally, rather than to react in explosive and dysfunctional ways, without thinking first.

 For leaders, this means you can tackle difficult conversations more easily, and handle criticism and harsh comments without flying completely off the handle.
 If people make comments (even unintentionally) that hurt your feelings or offend you, you’re more likely to be able to show restraint and remain polite.

 Ultimately, being more mindful will help you to remain more composed, and help you to respond in a constructive manner.
 This will help you keep your composure in your interactions with your team, your colleagues and your boss.

 For mindfulness resources, I recommend the Zen Habits website.
 Here is a link to a good Zen Habits article on mindfulness.